open-navigation/opennav_docking/README.md

 Else, you can send your robot to this pose and it will be skipped as long as the robot is within the prestaging tolerances.
 You may set the maximum time for navigation using `max_staging_time`.

-In return, you obtain the `num_retries`, for the number of attempted retries of the action; `success`, if the action worked and the robot is successfully charging; and `errro_code` to return a semantically meaningful error code about what kind of error occurred, if any.
+In return, you obtain the `num_retries`, for the number of attempted retries of the action; `success`, if the action worked and the robot is successfully charging; and `error_code` to return a semantically meaningful error code about what kind of error occurred, if any.
 See `DockRobot.action` for more details.

 While the action is performing, you can obtain feedback about the current `state` of docking, how much time `docking_time` has elapsed, and the current number of retries attempted.